Mr3ENTLEY/Games/README.md

 # Games

-## Steam Library
+## My Steam Library

 ## Steep
 ### Description

-<p>Skiing, Snowboarding, and adventure sports game placing you on the biggest lines of the world.</p>
+Skiing, Snowboarding, and adventure sports game placing you on the biggest lines around the world.

 ---